• Home

 • Tweet

-Pumpkin Pie Spice Bundt Cake Recipe using a boxed cake mix, pumpkin puree, and pumpkin pie spice.
+Sugar-glazed Pumpkin Pie Spice Bundt Cake on a cake dish.

-I found a recipe for a pumpkin pie spice bundt cake using a box of spice cake mix in a from a homeschool friend.
-I didn’t have any spice cake mix on hand, so I modified the directions to make it work with the yellow cake mix I had in my pantry.
+I found a recipe from a homeschool friend for a pumpkin pie spice bundt cake using a box of spice cake mix.
+But I did not have said spice cake mix.
+Consequently, I modified the directions to make it work with the yellow cake mix I had in my pantry.

-The Pumpkin Pie Spice Bundt Cake is one of the few cakes I make using a mix.
-I will buy a couple of boxed mixes when they go on sale and then save them for days when I want to make my family something special but don’t have a lot of time.
+This Pumpkin Pie Spice Bundt Cake is one of the few cakes I make using a boxed cake mix.
+I buy a couple of boxed mixes when they go on sale, then use them on days when I want to make my family something special, but don’t have a lot of time.

 Pumpkin Pie Spice Bundt Cake Recipe